XavierBoubert/Photos/MILESTONE.md

 ## Bug Fixes

-### The global counts have losses over time:

-- At the end of a Worker process, re-sync all counts in all folders and global counts

 ### If I add a folder, I process the Worker then I delete the folder, no one change in website, the cache folder is still here